SheepNine/UnaryHeap/source/Pocotheosis/RemainingWork.md

 # Remaining Work

+* Checksum should use SerializeWithId for uniqueness across poco types
 * Builders should have withVariableName() chaining methods for primitive values too ** Also dictionaries and lists?
 * Analyze code coverage and see if there is anything else that needs tests